Skip to main content

 Relationshas_many, belongs_to, many_to_many, polymorphic

-TransactionsCallback, manual, savepoints, isolation levels
+TransactionsCallback, manual, savepoints, isolation levels, WithDeadlockRetry

-Caching & ObservabilityL2 cache, middleware, hooks, OTel
+Caching & ObservabilityL2 cache, stampede protection, OTel traces + metrics, slow-query log

-SQLGuardIdentifier validation, injection prevention, AllowRawQueries
+SQLGuardIdentifier validation, JSON path, JOIN-ON, AllowRawQueries

 ComparisonCell-by-cell vs GORM, sqlx, Ent

-ConfigurationLimits, WithDialect, WithCacheStore, WithMiddleware
+ConfigurationLimits, WithDialect, WithCacheStore, middleware, observability options

 DialectsDialect table, upsert mapping, custom dialects